ritza-co/CodeCapsules/serverlessFirstSteps/Easily-hosting-your-portfolio-online/hosting-a-front-end-website-building-portfolio.md.md

 ![image11](images/image11.png)

-We are ready to host our portfolio on CodeCapsules.
+We are ready to host our portfolio on Code Capsules.

-## Deploying to CodeCapsules
+## Deploying to Code Capsules

-To deploy the portfolio to CodeCapsules, navigate to https://codecapsules.io/, and create an account.
+To deploy the portfolio to Code Capsules, navigate to https://codecapsules.io/, and create an account.
 After creating your account, log in.

 Follow the prompt to create a team.
-CodeCapsules provide teams for collaborative development - you can invite other people to view and edit your web-applications by adding them to your team.
+Code Capsules provide teams for collaborative development - you can invite other people to view and edit your web-applications by adding them to your team.
 Even if you're working alone, you'll still need a team (containing only yourself).

 ![image12](images/image12.png)